MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification.md

 # Data unification overview

 After [setting up the data sources](data-sources.md), you can unify the data.
 Data unification lets you unify once-disparate data sources into a single master dataset that provides a unified view of that data.
 For individual consumers (B-to-C) where the data is centered around individuals, unification provides a unified view of your customers.
-For business accounts (B-to-B) where the data is centered around accounts, unification provides a unified view of your accounts.
+For business accounts (B-to-B) where the data is centered around accounts, unification provides a unified view of your accounts and a unified view of your contacts.

-Data unification is mandatory and performed in the following order:
+Customer or account unification is mandatory and performed in the following order:

 1. [Select source fields](map-entities.md) which map entities and attributes to include in a unified customer or account profile.
 1. [Remove duplicate records](remove-duplicates.md) (optional).